u-wave/web/npm/README.md

    * `options.apiBase` - Base URL to the mount point of the [üWave Web API][u-wave-core] to talk to.
      Defaults to `/api`, but it's recommended to set this explicitly.
-   * `options.emoji` - An object describing the custom emoji that will be available in the chat.
+   * `options.emoji` - An object describing the emoji that will be available in the chat.
 Keys are emoji shortcodes (without `:`), and values are image filenames.
    * `options.recaptcha` - An object containing ReCaptcha options used to ensure new user registrations are human.
 This option should only be passed if the [HTTP API][u-wave-core] is configured to check for ReCaptcha entries.